nrwl/nx/docs/shared/generators/generator-options.md

 }
 ```

-In this example, the property `name` is required, while
+In this example, the property `name` is required, while the property `type` is optional.
-the property `type` is optional.
-You can define your schema like:
+You can define your TypeScript schema like this:

 ```ts
 interface Schema {